Ha0Tang/AttentionGAN/README.md

 - For your own experiments, you might want to specify --netG, --norm, --no_dropout to match the generator architecture of the trained model.

 ### Image Translation with Geometric Changes Between Source and Target Domains
 For instance, if you want to run experiments of Selfie to Anime Translation.
-Usage: replace `attention_gan_model.py` and `networks` with the ones in the `AttentionGAN_geo` folder.
+Usage: replace `attention_gan_model.py` and `networks` with the ones in the `AttentionGAN-geo` folder.

 ### Test the Pretrained Model
 Download data and pretrained model according above instructions.